 Have you ever had a batch of mashed potatoes that made you weak in the knees?
 These Cream Cheese Mashed Potatoes are sure to do it!
 Not only are they lusciously creamy and so fluffy, but they’re really easy to make.

-Cream cheese potatoes are my go-to side dish for Thanksgiving, Christmas, and as a simple side dish for weeknight dinners.
+Cream cheese potatoes are my go-to side dish for our Thanksgiving Menu, Christmas, and as a simple side dish for weeknight dinners.
 Mixing cream cheese into the boiled potatoes (along with milk and butter) makes them impossibly creamy and provides a slight tang.
 One bite and you’ll never go back to regular mashed potatoes again!

 What kind of potatoes are best for mashed potatoes?

-The best mashed potatoes recipes are made with Russet or Yukon Gold potatoes.
+The best mashed potatoes recipes are made with Russet or Yukon Gold potatoes (check out my Yukon Gold Mashed Potatoes for the best no peel potatoes.
 Both are high in starch, smooth, and naturally flavorful.
 Red potatoes and other varieties with a waxy skin will not work as well and could turn out gummy.